top of page

 -

-Aim for one inch margins on all sides to provide a clean and concise look; avoid overcrowding
+Aim for one inch margins on all sides to provide a clean and concise look; avoid overcrowding.

 -

-Align text to the left
+Align text to the left.

 -

-Ideal font size should be between 11 and 12 points for the resume body with 14-16 points for headings
+Ideal font size should be between 11 and 12 points for the resume body with 14-16 points for headings.

 -

-Do not use headers or footers
+Do not use headers or footers.

 -

 Date formatting should be MM/YYYY or Month with the year such as July 2025.
-Do not use the year only or mixed formatting
+Do not use the year only or mixed formatting.

 -

-Save in a MS Word or Adobe PDF file
+Save in a MS Word or Adobe PDF file.

 -

-Don't label your resume something generic like resume, include your name and if you have room the title of the job you are applying for
+Don't label your resume something generic like resume, include your name and if you have room the title of the job you are applying for.

 #7 BREVITY IS KEY

-Many studies have been conducted over the years assessing the time hiring managers spend the time to review an applicant's resume which continues to shrink with time spent on strategy, meetings, answering emails, and decision-making.
+Multiple studies have been conducted over the years assessing the time hiring managers spend the time to review an applicant's resume which continues to shrink with time spent on strategy, meetings, answering emails, and decision-making.
 This is why it is crucial to write a resume that is:

 -